rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/kmod_image.md

 ### Depending on in-tree kernel modules

 Some kernel modules depend on other kernel modules shipped with the node's distribution.
-To avoid copying those dependencies into the kmod image, KMM mounts `/usr/lib/modules` into both the build and the worker Pod's filesystems.
+To avoid copying those dependencies into the kmod image, KMM mounts `/lib/modules` directories of the host into the worker Pod's filesystem.
-By creating a symlink from `/opt/usr/lib/modules/[kernel-version]/[symlink-name]` to `/usr/lib/modules/[kernel-version]`, `depmod` can use the in-tree kmods on the building node's filesystem to resolve dependencies.
+By creating a symlink from `/opt/lib/modules/[kernel-version]/[symlink-name]` to `/lib/modules/[kernel-version]`, `depmod` can resolve dependencies using in-tree modules from the DTK image at build time.
 At runtime, the worker Pod extracts the entire image, including the `[symlink-name]` symbolic link.
-That link points to `/usr/lib/modules/[kernel-version]` in the worker Pod, which is mounted from the node's filesystem.
+That link points to `/lib/modules/[kernel-version]` in the worker Pod, which is mounted from the node's filesystem.
 `modprobe` can then follow that link and load the in-tree dependencies as needed.

-In the example below, we use `host` as the symbolic link name under `/opt/usr/lib/modules/[kernel-version]`:
+In the example below, we use `host` as the symbolic link name under `/opt/lib/modules/[kernel-version]`:

 ```dockerfile
 ARG DTK_AUTO